Specialist areas - Complex: Complex cases - state nationals covered by international agreements (AG)

 - ‘Complex case, customer entitled to WTC (or CTC) only.
 Do not enter any details on computer, contact / refer to Manual Payments Team, MU’

-If any benefits have been declared by the customer, obtain the local DWP / DSD / Jobcentre Plus number by using the Local Office Directory.
+If any benefits have been declared by the customer, obtain the local DWP / Department for Communities (DfC) / Jobcentre Plus number by using the Local Office Directory.

 Contact the local office and inform them that the claim is complex.
 Provide the customer’s surname and NINO

-- tell the officer that the DWP / DSD / Jobcentre Plus computer must be noted with the following message
+- tell the officer that the DWP / DfC / Jobcentre Plus computer must be noted with the following message

 ‘Entitlement for WTC (or CTC) only.
 Do not enter any details on NTC computer, contact the Manual Payments Team through the Customs and Revenue Contact Centre